leonardoamurca/complexity-sort-methods/README.md

 # Complexity Sort Methods
-Analysis and Reporting of the complexity of the following sorting methods: BubbleSort, InsertSort, SelectSort, ShellSort, QuickSort, and HeapSort.
+Analysis and Reporting of the complexity of the following sorting methods: BubbleSort, InsertSort, SelectionSort, ShellSort, QuickSort, and HeapSort.

 This project counts the number of: movimentations, comparisons and runtime of each of the sorting algorithms mentioned above.